Princeton High School (Texas)

-Princeton High School is a public high school located in Princeton, Texas (USA).
-It is part of the Princeton Independent School District located in central Collin County and classified as a 5A school by the UIL.
+Princeton Senior High School is a public high school located in Princeton, Texas (USA).
+It is part of the Princeton Independent School District located in central Collin County and classified as a 6A school by the UIL.
 For the 2021-2022 school year, the school received a rating of "B" from the Texas Education Agency.
 As of the 2021-2022 school year, the high school was separated into a 10-12 high school due to the creation of Lovelady High School, a freshman center.
 In the 2024-2025 school year, Princeton High School became a senior high school, with Lovelady being an underclassman high school after additional construction.

 Athletics

 The Princeton Panthers participates in the following sports: